(This is me).

 You can view my CV here.

-I am a PhD Candidate in the Department of Sociology at Stanford University.
-I mostly work on issues related to spatial inequality, climate hazards, and schools.
-In my dissertation, I focus on my home state of North Carolina to explore how the changing climate influences spatial inequalities in educational opportunity through mechanisms such as unequal disruptions to schooling, differential rates of residential or school displacement, and uneven recoveries to natural disasters across places.
+I am a PhD Candidate in the Department of Sociology at Stanford University, where I study spatial inequalities, climate hazards, and the sociology of education.
+In my dissertation, I focus on how the changing climate influences spatial inequalities in educational opportunity through mechanisms such as unequal disruptions to schooling, differential rates of residential or school displacement, and uneven recoveries to natural disasters across places.
 I am a member of the Center for Education Policy Analysis and the Changing Cities Research Lab.

-Next, I investigate student mobility in North Carolina following hurricane flooding and the implications for ethnoracial segregation in homes and schools.
+I then investigate student mobility following hurricane flooding and the implications for ethnoracial segregation in homes and schools.
 While several studies have found that climate disasters are associated with demographic change, there is little empirical evidence of whether and how these events are linked to residential and school segregation.

 I also explore the effects of repeated climate hazards on academic outcomes.
 Two storms - Hurricanes Matthew and Florence - hit Eastern North Carolina in 2016 and 2018, respectively.
 Some students were affected by both storms, while some were affected by only one.
 By comparing these students’ attendance and learning outcomes over time, I measure potential “cumulative disadvantages” of repeated exposure to climate hazards.

 In my final dissertation paper, I measure post-disaster school enrollment trajectories and compositional changes.
-For this analysis, I include schools outside of North Carolina to assess broader disaster recovery trends.
+For this analysis, I assess broader disaster recovery trends among a set of schools affected by eleven of the most severe disasters of the 2010s.

 A closed school in Jones County, NC (2022).

 I am also interested in other ways to assess social processes of inequality.
-In a new paper Florencia Torche, Alisa Feldman, and I assess marital surname choices using natality records from the state of New Jersey.
-We find evidence for doing gender, with both hypergamous couples - those in which the husband has higher status than the wife - and hypogomous couples - those in which the wife has more status - being more likely to make conventional surname choices than their homogomous peers.
+Florencia Torche, Alisa Feldman, and I assess marital surname choices using natality records from the state of New Jersey.
+We find that couples do gender when it comes to surname choices: both hypergamous couples - those in which the husband has higher status than the wife - and hypogomous couples - those in which the wife has more status - are more likely to make conventional surname choices than homogomous couples.

 I designed and taught a course called Analytics for a Changing Climate: Introduction to Social Data Science.
 The course introduces students to R and to data science more broadly, using examples from environmental justice and climate science.
 Please reach out if you would like to use any course materials or collaborate!